KINSTON, N.C. (AP) — Industrial giant DuPont Co. has agreed to pay a $59,000 penalty for mercury discharges at a North Carolina plant.

 The EPA says discharges at the plant exceeded permitted levels of mercury for eight months between September 2008 and March 2009.

-Stan Meiburg is the EPA's acting administrator for the region that includes North Carolina.
+Stan Meiburg is the EPA's acting regional administrator for the region of the U.S. that includes North Carolina.

 Meiburg says the settlement underscores the importance of the federal permitting process in protecting the water supply from dangerous chemicals like mercury.